sparkfun/SparkFun_XRP_Controller/docs/hardware_overview.md

 The term H-bridge comes from how this circuit design looks on a schematic diagram.
 It has four internal switches that control whether the motor spins Clockwise (CW), Counter Clockwise (CCW), Coasts (no drive power), and Stops.
 When going through the XRP Kit curriculum you'll learn how to program the robot to tell the motor drivers to control the motors' speed and direction.

-## 6-Dof IMU
+## LSM6DSO 6-Dof IMU

-The 6-DoF (Degrees of Freedom) IMU (Inertial Measurement Unit) combines an accelerometer and gyroscope into a single IC (integrated circuit).
+The LSM6DSO 6-DoF (Degrees of Freedom) IMU (Inertial Measurement Unit) from STMicroelectronics<sup>&trade;</sup> combines an accelerometer and gyroscope into a single IC (integrated circuit).
 This sensor lets you measure the robot's acceleration in three dimensions and also measure the orientation and angle of the robot.

 <figure markdown>
 [![Photo highlighting the 6 DoF IMU.](./assets/img/XRP_Controller-IMU.jpg){ width="400"}](./assets/img/XRP_Controller-IMU.jpg "Click to enlarge")